-than the actual costs incurred by the lessee and different to the fair and reasonable value of the improvements actually effected.
+improvements required under the agreement could be less than or greater than the actual costs incurred by the lessee and different to the fair and reasonable value of the improvements actually effected.

-Whether a lessee is obliged to effect improvements to the minimum stipulated amount or to effect specific improvements, even if the stipulated minimum amount is exceeded, depends on the facts of each case.
+Whether a lessee is required to effect improvements equal to the minimum stipulated amount or to effect specific improvements, even if the stipulated minimum amount is exceeded, depends on the facts of each case.
 The determination of a lessee's obligations and a lessor's rights will include a detailed analysis of all the clauses and schedules to a lease agreement.